3 Mistakes INTJs Make in Relationships (and How to Avoid Them!)

 Being vulnerable isn’t always easy, and you may need time to sort out how you feel about it.
 If your relationship doesn’t feel safe enough to be open, then you might want to talk to a friend or counselor first.
 If you’ve been hurt before and that’s causing you to be hesitant, then take small steps towards openness.
 You don’t have to deep-dive into vulnerability on the first date!
 Thinking about the possibility of being vulnerable and emotionally open is often the first step.
 Sometimes being vulnerable is as simple as expressing your true feelings rather than saying “I’m fine,” when someone asks you how you’re doing.
 Sometimes it’s as simple as verbally extrapolating an inner feeling of affection that may seem cheesy or goofy in your own eyes.
 Other times, expressing vulnerability can be easier in writing (especially for introverts like you!).

 Summing It Up…

 As an INTJ, you may or may not struggle with these three mistakes.
 Every individual has so many unique traits and experiences that set them apart.
 INTJs can be some of the most ingenious, devoted, deeply authentic partners out there.
 Your type is very rarely manipulative, cloying, or thoughtless.
 Recognize your abilities and strengths and keep an eye out for these potential stumbling blocks!
-If you’d like to learn more about your personality type (and how to make the most of it) explore the INTJ Starter Kit that Joel and Antonia have created!
+If you’d like to learn more about your personality type (and how to make the most of it) explore the INTJ Owners Manual that Joel and Antonia have created!

 Do You Want to Know How Your Personality Interacts With Other Types